Registering for Baby

 - Outdoor with Baby

 You'll find specific recommendations on our favorite baby gear, organized by bay's age, in our Baby Essentials articles.

 Don't Forget to Add Items for Mom and Dad

 While it's natural to focus on baby gear, don't feel guilty including stuff for mom and dad.
 Friends and family want to help you prepare and they know this includes things for you as well.

 - Rocker/Glider — One of the most used items, when baby arrives, is a rocker or glider for nursing and soothing baby to sleep.
 Most babies enjoy the gliding motion and it is a good spot for bonding with baby and relaxing.

 Nurseryworks Sleepytime Rocker is a quality rocker with classic lines and a simple style that works with different décor.
-The Babyletto Trapeze Glider is also a neat option with a high back for taller parents to rest their head while gliding.
+The Babyletto Tuba Glider is also a roomy option with that creates a cozy space for gliding.
 It offers smooth, effortless gliding, full 360-degree swivel, and is free of Formaldehyde + PBDE(S).

 - Bath Salts — Bath salts soothe the skin, encourage relaxing, and relieve tired muscles.
 Toward the end of pregnancy, a nice warm bath can make all the difference.
 We keep it simple with Epsoak Epsom Salt that dissolves quickly, is natural, and fragrance-free with magnesium sulfate crystals.

 - Skin Care — When your body is stretching growing baby, it will get itchy, and some women are prone to stretch marks.
 While the jury is out on the definitive method for preventing stretch marks, body oils and salves like Motherlove Pregnant Belly Salve and Motherlove Pregnant Belly Oil can help relieve the itching and discomfort of your growing parts from belly and breasts to thighs and hips.